26SS Cap Arcona

 39. During World War 2, two polish doctors saved the lives of 8,000 Jews in the town of Rozwadow by faking a typhus epidemic that stopped the Nazis from entering their town.

-40. Several religious cults in Melanesia (islands in Pacific) believed the cargo brought to American soldiers during World War 2 were gifts from the gods.
-Therefore they built ceremonial airstrips and ports for God to send them cargo, and practice military marches in religious ceremonies.
+40. Several indigenous islanders of the Melanesia (islands in Pacific) believed that the cargo dropped for the American soldiers during World War 2 were gifts from the gods.
+After the American soldiers left at the end of World War 2, these islanders built ceremonial airstrips and ports for God to send them cargo, and practiced military marches in religious ceremonies.
 They are known as cargo cults.

 In World War 2, Finnish sniper Simo Häyhä, (nicknamed “White Death”) killed over 542 Soviet Soldiers in 100 days, all the while using only his rifle's iron sights and no scope.
 When asked what he felt when killing an enemy soldier, he responded, “The recoil.”

-42. After the fall of Berlin in Word War 2, millions of German women were raped by Soviet soldiers.
+42. After the fall of Berlin in World War 2, millions of German women were raped by Soviet soldiers.
 Over 100,000 births in the city were believed to be the result of rape.

 43. A German soldier during WW2 called Werner Goldberg became the German poster boy for recruitment, being branded “The Ideal German Soldier” because of his physical appearance.
 Ironically, he was half Jewish.